6 best Volume Mixer alternatives for Mac

 • May have a learning curve for less experienced users

 Silenz practically has the opposite functions of Boom3D, as hinted at in the name.
 While Boom3D seeks to increase the sound experience, Silenz is all about getting rid of distractions to keep you focused.
-If you’re in a bout of deep work, the app can pick up sounds from your environment and either combine your music with it or silence it so you can hear people's tasks.
-Rather than have to press pause every time, your music can become a natural part of your workflow.
+If you're in a bout of deep work, the app can pick up sounds from your environment and either combine your music with it or silence it so you can hear people talking.
+Rather than having to press pause every time, your music can become a natural part of your workflow.

 Pros: